Making high-speed internet faster and more accessible in Ontario

 Executive summary

-We are working to improve access to high-speed internet across the province with a goal of 100 per cent connectivity by the end of 2025.
+We are working to bring access to high-speed internet to every community across the province by the end of 2025.

 This guideline is meant to be used by stakeholders involved in provincially funded high-speed internet projects, which may include: